- How it Works

 Another related, yet massive problem with liquid handling software today is its dependency on the operating system of the host PC.
 Windows versions tend to change and before you know it, your IT department will require you to install the latest Windows version, yet the software controlling your lab equipment may not be compatible with that version.
 This can introduce even more delays to a scientist’s work.

-Third, there is a massive problem with testability of your liquid handler scripts and methods, which creates a gigantic burden.
-If you can’t reliably test your scripts offline, you are due for more “dry and wet” runs (runs with coloured water on deck, for example).
+Third, there is a massive problem with the testability of your liquid handler scripts and methods, which creates a gigantic burden.
+If you can’t reliably test your scripts offline, you are due for more “dry and wet” runs (runs with colored water on deck, for example).

 The software world has made tremendous progress in making it easier for software developers to verify their code: (1) debugging tools let you step through your code, (2) dedicated “Integrated Development Environments”, like pyCharm or Visual Studio, help you spot errors and highlight your syntax, and (3) version control keeps track of all the changes you make.

 None of these functionalities exist in liquid handling control software in an accessible way.
 Without testability, we have a massive dependency: more lab time needs to be scheduled to run your methods, and you will have to invoke your local automation expert at some point in order to verify your methods.
 Again, we have another two dependencies.